MathisHumbert/mern-invoice-app/README.md

-# Frontend Mentor - MERN Invoice app
+# MERN Invoice app - FrontEnd Mentor

 This project comes from the [Frontend Mentor](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl) site.
 The goal is to create a site that manages users' invoices.
 So I decided to code this project myself using React for the front end and NodeJS for the back end.